musicmalgon/-face_detection_openSW/README.md

 # Face Recognition OSS Team 11.
 This is face recognition program based on open CV.
 It uses YuNet as a face detector, and sface as a face recognizer.
 It supports GUI.
 You still need to run this code on CLI, however.
 # License
-- yunet.py and face_detection_yunet_2022mar.onnx follows MIT license.
+- yunet.py and face_detection_yunet_2022mar.onnx are licensed under the MIT license.
+- eye-outline.ico is from ionicons, link in Reference.
+Original svg file was converted to ico.
+MIT licencse
-- Other files follows Apache 2.0.
+- Other files are licensed under the Apache 2.0.
+- I DO NOT own the file that not made by myself.
+Before Use this project, check for the licence of each file.
 ## Feature
 - GUI
 - face registration